 Iceland is an incredible country to take a vacation to, but it is well-known that it can be rather expensive.
 Smart travelers, however, can minimize the impact on their wallet by researching the cheapest places to buy groceries prior to arrival.
 You can save hundreds of dollars by purchasing your food at the locations listed below, rather than spending at expensive restaurants or pricy supermarket chains that target unknowing visitors.

 Operating around 30 stores nationwide, Bónus is by far the most visible supermarket in Iceland.

 Due to minimal customer service, a raw industrial interior, and the size of the conglomerate's market share, Bónus can underbid all of its competitors.
 Surveys almost always find it to be Iceland's cheapest grocery store.

-Bónus stores are open on weekdays and weekends and operate under a yellow banner showing an obese cheeky piggy bank.
-Unfortunately, however, they close sooner than most supermarkets, usually at 18:30.
+Bónus stores are open on weekdays and weekends and operate under a yellow banner showing a chubby piggy bank.
+They close sooner than most supermarkets, usually at 18:30.

 Street addresses of Bónus in Reykjavík: